shaokeyibb/shaokeyibb/README.md

 ### Hi there 👋
-This is **HikariLan**,a normal coder
+This is **HikariLan**,a normal coder.
 My presonal blog: https://my.minecraft.kim
 I'm a Chinese🇨🇳,and also a senior high school student.
-「你好，世界!」 is the word "Hello World!" in Chinese!
+「你好，世界！」 is the sentence "Hello World!" in Chinese!

 ### At this time I'm good at:
 - Java